 How to choose the right digital marketing metrics

 Let’s use Organic as an example.
 As indicated above, the goal of this channel is to reach new users and generate sales.
-A good option for leading indicator in this case is # New Users.
-It isn’t a metric that I can have direct/easy impact on.
+A good option for the leading indicator, in this case, is # New Users.
+It isn’t a metric that I can have a direct/easy impact on.
 It also isn’t actionable.
 If someone says I have 50,000 new users, so what?
 If I look at the number in isolation, can I make any business decision on it?
 Likely not.

 |Organic||# New Users|